louis030195/Evol/README.md

 Evol is a multiplayer hero defense.

-Part of the lore is generated using deep learning OpenAi's [gpt2](https://github.com/louis030195/gpt-2) (laziness xD)
+Part of the lore is generated using deep learning OpenAi's [gpt2](https://openai.com/blog/better-language-models/)

 The old machine learning part is [here](https://github.com/louis030195/Evol_ML), thinking about where to add ML in this project